JobService/job-service/job-service/README.md

 # Job Service

-The job-service API is used to create, retrieve, update, delete, cancel and check the status of jobs.
+The job-service API is used to create, retrieve, update, delete, suspend, cancel and check the status of jobs.
 HTTP requests are made to the job service which runs with a base Tomcat image.
 The job service then stores and retrieves data from the database.

 ## Job Service Links